GERD Causes Symptoms & Natural Treatments

 - Precancerous changes to the esophagus (Barrett's esophagus).
 Damage from acid may cause changes in the tissue lining the lower esophagus.
 These changes are correlated with an increased risk of esophageal cancer.

 Lifestyle and dietary changes may help in relieving GERD.
-Which are the best ways to cure GERD naturally?
+What are the best ways to cure GERD naturally?
+Let's count the ways.

 Some research indicates that melatonin can help increase the discharge of gastric bicarbonate (a mucous coating) and enhance the action of the lower esophageal sphincter by decreasing nitric oxide2.